xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 To fully understand how the controller works, I suggest you closely examine the `get_value()` function - that's where all the magic happens.

 Notice a new function called `reset`, that we haven't seen in any of the other controllers.
-It is called every time we set the goal.
-This is because the controller accumulates error over time and wouldn't otherwise reset it if we set a different goal.
-It is not necessary to call it manually in order for the controller to function properly.
-It doesn't change the versatility of the controller classes, it just a useful function to have.
+It is called every time we set the goal, because the controller accumulates error over time and it would therefore take longer to adjust to the new goal.
+It doesn't change the versatility of the controller classes, because we don't need to call it in order for the controller to function properly, it's just a useful function to have.

 ## Tuning the controller
-PID is the first discussed controller that needs to be configured (tuned) properly to perform well, because if you set the constants to the wrong values, the controller will not behave in a way you intended.
+PID is the first discussed controller that needs to be tuned correctly to perform well, because if you set the constants to the wrong values, the controller will perform poorly.

 There is a [whole section](https://en.wikipedia.org/wiki/PID_controller#Loop_tuning) on Wikipedia about PID tuning.
 We won't go into details (read through the Wikipedia article if you're interested), but it is just something to keep in mind when using PID.